 Why Do You Need a Eurail Pass to Backpack Europe?

-You do not have a Eurail Pass to Backpack Europe, but it is highly recommended if you visit many countries.
+You do not need to have a Eurail Pass to Backpack Europe, but it is highly recommended if you visit many countries.
 A Eurail Pass is a special train ticket that allows you to take almost any train in Europe.

 Some popular and fast trains require a reservation with your Eurail Pass, typically costing around 5-10 Euros.
 However, the pass covers local and regional trains completely with no additional fee

 A Eurail Pass is typically the most cost-effective option if you plan to cover long distances during your Europe backpacking trip.
 However, the biggest appeal of a Eurail Pass is convenience.
-Instead of queueing in long lines at train stations to buy tickets, you can add a ticket to your phone using the Eurail Rail Planner App
+Instead of queueing in long lines at train stations to buy tickets, you can add a ticket to your phone using the Eurail Rail Planner App.

 There are many different types of Eurail Passes.
 Some passes last for a month but only give you 10 travel days.
 This means you can travel only 10 days a month.
 Instead of dealing with the stress of running out of travel days, I purchased a continuous month pass, giving me unlimited train travel during my entire trip.